bradharms-reliv/rcm-node/README.md

 # rcm-node
-Rendering engine for RCM written in node instead of PHP.
+RCM written in Node JS instead of PHP.
 Done as a quick experiment.
-Code is horrible.
-Don't use in prod.
+Some code is messy.